luangm/learn4j/README.md

 in _accept_ method, the Graph is responsible for finding the root nodes to each expression tree, then pass the visitor to each root node

+# Graph Serialization

+Graph is serialized as a JSON formatted file.
+All the nodes (not the ones from gradient) are stored.
+If a node has a fixed tensor, it is stored in place.
+The order of nodes are done by topological sort

+String json = Learn4j.saveGraph(Graph)